lbugnion/ms-glossary/synopsis/serverless.md

 > Logos on the screen

-On Microsoft Azure, there are a few solutions you can use to run code in a serverless manner, for example Azure Functions, Logic Apps, SignalR as a service, etc etc
+On Microsoft Azure, there are quite a few solutions you can use to run code in a serverless manner, for example Azure Functions, Logic Apps, SignalR as a service, etc etc

 > Portal triggers

-In an Azure Function, you can start the execution of your code by observing some triggers.
+Here is one example of serverless application on Azure: in an Azure Function, you start the execution of your code by observing some triggers.
 There are a number of trigger types, for example HTTP triggers to respond to an HTTP request; timer trigger to execute code on a schedule; event grid triggers to answer to events happening in another Azure service; Cosmos DB trigger to execute code when something changes in a database; and many more.

 > Documentation bindings